Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra

 Hiroshima Peace Memorial Museum

 The Hiroshima Peace Memorial Museum exhibits the history but above all the consequences of the damages caused by the atomic bomb.
-In the museum, we can see documents, photos that are really hard to watch, archives, videoss too… The kind of musems where you don’t bring your kids!
-It reminded me of the war museum in Ho Chi Minh City.
+In the museum, we can see documents, photos that are really hard to watch, archives, videos too… The kind of museums where you don’t bring your kids!
+It reminded me of the war museum in Ho Chi Minh.

 Be prepared, there’s no censorship, you’ll see burnt bodies, bloody faces… You won’t leave the place unshaken!
 The first floor and the basement are free, but you have to pay if you wanna see the second and the third floor (200 yens or 1.60€).
 For your information, Barack Obama went to this museum on May 27th, 2016, and they exhibited origami made by the former US president, and pictures of that day, when he was there.

 I took advantage of my visit of Hiroshima to go visit Miyajima, an island located a few kilometers away from Hiroshima.
 People told me it was a peaceful island, very beautiful to see, close to Hiroshima.
 So I decided to go visit Miyajima, and I spent a full day there.

 Miyajima is really not far from Hiroshima, you can get there in 45 minutes from Hiroshima.
 It’s a small island full of tourists (Japanese and foreigners), and it can be visited quickly.
 On site, like in Nara, a lot of deers walk around freely, it’s surprising at first but you quickly get used to it.
 In Miyajima (also called Itsukushima), there are a few things to see.

 The floating torii